 Pre-Nursing Studies at Vanderbilt

-Qualified students may apply to the Master of Science in Nursing (MSN) program after earning a baccalaureate degree at Vanderbilt and completing all admission requirements.
-Details about pre-nursing studies at Vanderbilt are found in the Pre-Nursing Handbook.
-After reviewing the handbook, students are encouraged to visit the School of Nursing Office of Admissions, Room 170, 416 21st Avenue South, Nashville, TN 37340 or call (615) 322-3800 or 888-333-9192 or email VUSN-admissions@vanderbilt.edu for additional program information
+Details about pre-nursing studies at Vanderbilt are found in the VUSN Pre-Nursing Handbook.
+After reviewing the handbook, students are encouraged to visit the School of Nursing Office of Admissions, Room 170, 416 21st Avenue South, Nashville, TN 37340.
+They can also call (615) 322-3800 or 888-333-9192 or email VUSN-admissions@vanderbilt.edu for additional program information.

-Current Vanderbilt undergraduate students interested in pre-nursing studies should consult the pre-nursing academic advisor, Dr. Brandee Madden at brandee.j.madden@vanderbilt.edu, or Ernie Rushing, Assistant Dean for Enrollment Management at (615) 322-3802, for advice on planning undergraduate studies to meet the MSN degree admission requirements.
+Current Vanderbilt undergraduate students interested in pre-nursing studies should consult Vanderbilt's pre-nursing academic adviser, Brandee Madden at brandee.j.madden@vanderbilt.edu, or Ernie Rushing, Assistant Dean for Enrollment Management, at ernie.rushing@vanderbilt.edu or (615) 322-3802 for advice on planning their undergraduate studies to meet the MN degree admission requirements.

 • Pre-Nursing Requirements

-Students are eligible to apply to the MSN program after graduation from any of Vanderbilt’s undergraduate programs (A&S, Blair, Engineering or Peabody).
-Prior to beginning the MSN program, these courses must be completed:
+Students are eligible to apply to the MN program after graduation from any of Vanderbilt’s undergraduate programs (A&S, Blair, Engineering or Peabody).
+Prior to beginning the MN program, these courses must be completed:

 • 3 hours of Statistics